axisgroup/evaluation-toolkit/3.Plan-the-test/README.md

 ## Recruiting users/evaluators for your test

-> You should know your target audience by now.
+> After all the work with personas, by now you should have a clear idea of your target users.
 It also helps to segment your users based on behavior.
 In fact, you shouldn’t obsess over demographics.
-The biggest differentiator will likely be whether users have prior experience or are knowledgeable about their domain or industry — rather than gender, age, or geography.
+The biggest differentiator will likely be whether users have prior experience or are knowledgeable about their domain or industry — not gender, age, or geography.
+Knowing who to recruit is just the first step.
+The more involved part is finding and recruiting them.
+Jeff Sauro outlines the 7 best ways to locate the ideal users for your testing.

 Source: http://www.webdesignerdepot.com/2015/02/how-to-test-the-usability-of-prototypes-like-a-pro/

 Here is another excellent resource by Charline Poirier, writing for Ubuntu, design that goes in depth  about [recruiting participants for your usability test](https://design.canonical.com/2012/03/about-usability-testing-recruiting/)